hubmanS/goosip/README.md

 gulp build
 ```

-The browser will open on this address http://localhost:8080/#!/app
+Will run on this address http://localhost:8080/#!/app